damianhakert/damianhakert.github.io/source/posts/2016-08-05-continuous-integration-delivery-and-deployment-with-gitlab.html.md

 For non-SaaS companies, it’s getting **automation technologies to integrate**.
 {: .alert .alert-success}

-Well, with GitLab, we have all of this technology, **fully-integrated into one single UI**.
-With [GitLab 8.10] on, you can actually [perform Manual Actions], and deploy manually your application with a click of a button, making Continuous Delivery easier than ever, take a look.
+Well, with GitLab, you have all of this, **fully-integrated into one single UI**.
+From [GitLab 8.10] on, you can [perform Manual Actions] and manually deploy your application with the click of a button, making Continuous Delivery easier than ever.
+Take a look.

 Deploy to staging: